iut62elec/AWS-Route53-Backup-Solution/README.md

 # AWS Route 53 Backup Solution

 ## Overview
 This repository contains an AWS Cloud Development Kit (CDK) application for backing up AWS Route 53 zone records.
 As of today (April 2024) AWS does not provide a native backup service for Route 53, making it essential to have a custom solution to safeguard DNS records.
 This CDK application automatically provisions resources to back up Route 53 zones to an S3 bucket, scheduling backups to occur every day.
+For more detail please refer to [my blog](https://medium.com/@pedram.jahangiri62/simplifying-aws-route-53-backups-with-a-custom-cdk-solution-81b9bcdc5cb8).

 ## Author
 Pedram Jahangiri